joedvorak/BAE-305-WaterSensor/README.md

 ### Engineering Drawings

 The device used to house the sensors and test the water is a simple modified cup, blacked out with spray to avoid any unwanted light interference.
+The LED and phototransistor were then placed in small holes directly across from each other in the cup.
+Waterproof glue was used to seal the sensors to keep the cup water tight.
+Any other waterproof bonding substance would work.
 The images below are CAD recreations of the cup.

 Bottom View